bhuone-garbu/classic-battleship/README.md

 const x = divIndex % boardWidth
 const y = Math.floor(divIndex / boardWidth)
 ```
 where `boardWidth` is the total number of columns of the board.
 For now, it's 10x10 grid system so number of rows is equal to columns.

-So on CSS, a `flex` display was used with `wrap` and `flex-basis` of 10% for the child `div`s so that thre is always 10 items on each rows.
+Since it's a 10x10 grid, on CSS, `flex` display was used with `wrap` on the parent container and `flex-basis` of 10% for the child `div`s so that thre is always 10 items on each rows.

 ```css
 .player-grid, .bot-grid {